Voting Systems and STV

 In elections in the UK the voting system used is dependent on the type of election

-First past the Post (FPTP) is the voting system that is used for UK Parliamentary and Scottish Parliamentary (Constituency) elections where there is only one member to be elected in a consistency.
+First Past The Post (FPTP) is the voting system that is used for UK Parliamentary and Scottish Parliamentary (Constituency) elections where there is only one member to be elected in a consistency.

 To vote under FPTP, the voter simply puts a cross in a box next to one candidate that they wish to elect.
 The candidate with the most votes in the constituency wins.